 - pros

-Auto-Owners offers standard liability, collision and comprehensive coverage with roadside assistance and rental reimbursement add-ons.
-The company provides solid coverage for Virginia's severe weather and urban theft risks.
-Coverage variety is more limited than national insurers, but core offerings address most driver needs for those prioritizing affordability and service over extensive options.
+Auto-Owners covers liability, collision and comprehensive with roadside assistance and rental reimbursement available as add-ons.
+Coverage addresses Virginia's severe weather and urban theft risks.
+Options are narrower than national carriers, but the core lineup covers most driver needs.

 Best for Drivers With DUI or Accident: Farm Bureau